 Quick Facts About New Car Prices

-- Shoppers could find great deals on overstocked cars from brands like Jaguar, Audi, Dodge, Mazda, and Ram, but not necessarily on understocked Toyota, Lexus, and Honda vehicles.
+- Shoppers could find great deals on overstocked cars from brands like Land Rover, Ram, Lincoln, Audi, and Mitsubishi, but not necessarily on understocked Toyota, Lexus, and Honda vehicles.

-If you’re in the market for a new vehicle, car prices are not dropping.
-The good news: They’re not climbing much either, even with new tariffs in play.
+If you’re in the market for a new vehicle, don’t expect to see car prices dropping anytime soon.
+The good news: They’re not climbing as high as feared, even with new tariffs in play.
 Car industry experts expected a surge in prices due to lower inventory, fewer incentives, and added tariffs.
-So far, that spike hasn’t happened, making it a great time to shop for a new car, especially as 2026 models roll in.
+While a sharp spike hasn’t happened, new car prices are edging higher as 2026 models roll in and automakers work to offset higher costs.

 Read on for expert insights into what’s driving the current pricing pressure and what you need to know if you’re planning to start your search or buy a car now.